-First column here is a PCI address (in format bus:device.function).
-This address could be used to identify device for further operations.
-For example, to attach PCI network controller on system listed above, to second PCI bus in the guest, as device 5, function 0, use the following command:
+The first column is a PCI address (in format bus:device.function).
+This address could be used to identify the device for further operations.
+For example, to attach a PCI network controller on the system listed above to the second PCI bus in the guest, as device 5, function 0, use the following command:

+'''

-VBoxManage modifyvm "VM name" --attachpci 02:00.0@01:05.0
+VBoxManage modifyvm "VM name" --pciattach 02:00.0@01:05.0

+'''